cedricdelpoux/react-simple-tooltip/demo/src/demo.md

 ## Description

-`react-card-bank` checks your `number` prop and display on of these three folowwing logos if `number` is recognized ad credit card number:
+`react-card-bank` checks your `number` prop and display on of these three following logos if `number` is recognized ad credit card number:
 * Visa
 * MasterCard
 * Cb